marlin-mixon/FuselageMaker/README.md

 - 6. currently can only properly use side views that face towards the left.

 ##To be successful with this you will have to have to adhere closely to the following rules:
-- 1. Always digitize (trace) the cross sections from top to bottom.
+- 1. Always digitize (trace) the cross sections from top to bottom, clock-wise.
+Your first click to create a cross section must be in the side view or top/bottom view.
+This locates it fore and aft.
+Subsequent clicks create the cross section's shape.

 ![Cross Section] (img/crsc.png)
 - 2. Always digitize only half of the cross-section and only the port side as viewed from the front.
 We want to see Backwards c's.